 Andy Orin, Editor at Lifehacker

-The GIF format is used by 30% of all the websites, and it’s no wonder, considering that it still is one of the most versatile and easy ways to add moving content to your website.
+The GIF format is used by 30% of all the websites, and it’s no wonder, considering that it still is one of the most versatile and easy ways to add moving content to your site.

-If you use animated GIFs in your email marketing strategy, it’s even more important to be careful about the file size, since on mobile devices large GIFs can consume data plans and load slower.
+If you use animated GIFs in your email marketing strategy, it’s even more important to be careful about the file size since, on mobile devices, large GIFs can consume data plans and load slower.

 Adding animations to your email campaigns gives them an element of delight that can’t be reproduced with static email designs.

-Now that you know how to create animations that take up less space, go ahead and create your own amazing GIFs!
+Now that you know how to create animations that take up less space go ahead and create your own amazing GIFs.

 Get industry news, studies, how-to articles, exclusive Bannersnack offers and product updates every other week.